Bioconductor/packagebuilder/documentation/Troubleshooting.md

 # Scripts on staging.bioconuctor.org

 ### Archiver and Track\_build\_completion

+**Note:**
+Before checking and restarting individually the archive and track build completion scripts,  see later section on restarting all scripts!
+More often than not restarting all scripts is better and cleaner process.

 It is essential that the scripts `track_build_completion.py` and `archiver.py` be running on staging.bioconductor.org.